 - 2 teaspoons sweet paprika

-- Rinse the beans and place them in a large bowl.
-Cover with water and leave to soak overnight.
-Rinse again, place in a large bowl, cover with plenty of water, add the halved onion and the bay leaves and bring to a boil.
+- Cook beans: Rinse again, place in a large bowl, cover with plenty of water, add the halved onion and the bay leaves and bring to a boil.
 Cook for about 1 hour or until the beans are soft.
-The cooking time will greatly depend on the size and age of the beans so keep checking.
+The cooking time will greatly depend on the size and age of the beans, so keep checking.

-- Drain the beans but keep the cooking water.
-Discard the onion and the bay leaves.
+- Combine: Discard the onion and the bay leaves.
 Leave the beans to cool slightly, then place them in the food processor together with about ¼ cup of the cooking liquid and two tablespoons vegetable oil.
-Add the grated garlic cloves (I prefer to grate the garlic myself before giving it to the food processor, just to make sure I will not bite on some larger pieces of garlic later).
+Next, add the grated garlic cloves (I prefer to grate the garlic myself before adding it to the food processor to make sure I will not bite on some larger pieces of garlic later).

-- To make the topping: halve the onions and slice the halves into thin half rings.
-Heat the oil in a large non-stick pan.
+- Cook: Heat the oil in a large non-stick pan.
 Add the onions and ½ teaspoon salt and cook gently for 8 to 10 minutes, stirring from time to time.

-- Serve: If served as a dip or bread spread leave to get cold.If served as an accompaniment to sausages, meatballs or any kind of fried meat, serve it straight away, while still warm.Don't forget the pickles: cucumber, green tomatoes, red peppers, hot peppers and so on.
+- Serve: If served as a dip or bread spread, leave to get cold.If served as an accompaniment to sausages, meatballs, or any meat, do it straight away while still warm.Don't forget the pickles: cucumber, green tomatoes, red peppers, hot peppers, and so on.